Expensify/App/docs/CONTRIBUTING.md

 - On occasion, our engineers will need to focus on a feature release and choose to place a hold on the review of your PR.
 Depending on the hold length, our team will decide if a bonus will be applied to the job.

 #### Important note about JavaScript Style
-- Read our official [JavaScript and React style guide](./STYLE.md).
+- Read our official [JavaScript and React style guide](https://github.com/Expensify/App/blob/main/docs/STYLE.md).
 Please refer to our Style Guide before asking for a review.
 - We have nothing against Prettier or any other automatic style fixers, but we generally don't use them here at Expensify.
 Do not use Prettier.
-The style changes these tools enforce don't always align with the ones we recommend and require in our eslint configs and can result in uncessary changes for our reviewers.
+The style changes these tools enforce don't always align with the ones we recommend and require in our eslint configs and can result in unnecessary changes for our reviewers.
 Ignoring this advice will ultimately make your changes take longer to review as we will ask you to undo any style changes that are not related to the important changes you are making.